Bulgaria To Play Game Behind Closed Doors, Fined After England Racism - UrduPoint

 "Our priority remains our players, support team and fans and we will do all we can to ensure they never have to endure such circumstances again.

-"While we acknowledge UEFA's ruling today, a huge challenge still exists around racism and discrimination in society." - Justice 'not easy' - The game was played in a stadium already partially closed after racist incidents during matches against Kosovo and the Czech Republic in June.
+"While we acknowledge UEFA's ruling today, a huge challenge still exists around racism and discrimination in society."
+The game was played in a stadium already partially closed after racist incidents during matches against Kosovo and the Czech Republic in June.

 "We sincerely hope that the Bulgarian football fans will prove with their behaviour that they have become targets of unwarranted accusations for lack of tolerance and respect to the opposition team," the Bulgarian Football Union said in a statement.